ovh/the-bastion/doc/sphinx/administration/logs.rst

 These logs are produced when some known portion of code (including libraries) called ``warn()`` or ``die()`` but in a known case that can happen during nominal use.
-Don't use these logs to directly trigger an alert, but you can keep an eye on those, as e.g. an unusually high number of occurences in a short time may be a weak signal that somebody or something is misbehaving.
+Don't use these logs to directly trigger an alert, but you can keep an eye on those, as e.g. an unusually high number of occurrences in a short time may be a weak signal that somebody or something is misbehaving.

 The fields are the same than the ones specified above for **warn** and **die**.